natenka/pyneng-book-en/docs/source/book/15_module_re/match_object.rst

 start() and end() methods return indexes of the beginning and end of the match of regular expression.

-If the methods are called without arguments, they return indexes for whole match:
+If methods are called without arguments, they return indexes for whole match:

 .. code:: python